schliepk/UMM_CSCI_4453_Lab_3/README.md

 I want the columns of your query to have the names `combo`, `price`, `item`.
 You may find it helpful to review the usage of the keyword `AS` in the documentation on the `SELECT` statement.

 You really must be tired of all those `INSERT` statement by now (I know I am).
-You might then find [the MariaDB documentation on loading data from a file](https://mariadb.com/kb/en/library/load-data-infile/) useful.
-Pay special attention to the effect of the word `LOCAL`... it's the difference between your command succeeding and failing.
+See if you can find documentation on Microsoft's SQL Server Books Online on how to import from at csv or txt file.
+That could help alleviate needing to manually insert all the time.

 Now let's get even MORE CREATIVE.
 Create a query that links information from `poorDesign`, `inventory`, and `price` to display the following information: